securesecrets/shade/Shade_Protocol_Resposible_Disclosure.md

 ## Rewards Payment Process

-Users must have access to a Secret Network wallet address to receive any earned Bug Bounty rewards  Once a Bug Bounty report has been submitted, received, and verified, the Shade Protocol team will reconfirm the severity, reward payout amount, and wallet address to send bug bounty with the user who submitted the bug report.
+Users must have access to a Secret Network wallet address to receive any earned Bug Bounty rewards.
+Once a Bug Bounty report has been submitted, received, and verified, the Shade Protocol team will reconfirm the severity, reward payout amount, and wallet address to send bug bounty with the user who submitted the bug report.

 Once the bug report has been fully processed and the patch resulting from the Bug Bounty report has been successfully applied, the bug report will be considered “Closed”, at which time users will be notified via their provided email that they may begin the KYC process for the wallet receiving funds.